SaimShaikh/Cloud_Computing/AWS/AWS_VPN/point-to-point-and-site-to-site-vpn.md

-# Point-to-Point VPN vs Site-to-Site VPN — Complete Guide
+# Point-to-Point, Point-to-Site, and Site-to-Site VPN — Complete Guide

-A plain-language, no-gaps reference covering the concept of VPN connectivity, how Point-to-Point differs from Site-to-Site, and how AWS implements Site-to-Site VPN as a managed service — including every component, billing variable, and the trade-offs of each approach.
+A plain-language, no-gaps reference covering the concept of VPN connectivity, the three ways networks and devices connect over one, and how AWS implements Site-to-Site VPN as a managed service — including every component, billing variable, and the trade-offs of each approach.

 ---